-Now, we don’t know you, but we guarantee that you have experienced a PowerPoint presentation that’s gone on for far too long.
+We don’t know you, but we guarantee you have experienced a PowerPoint presentation that’s gone on far too long.
 You’re 25 slides deep, 15 minutes in and have had your open-minded attitude comprehensively battered by walls upon walls of text.

 Well, if you’re veteran marketing specialist Guy Kawasaki, you make sure this never happens again.

 You invent the 10 20 30 rule.
-It’s the holy grail for PowerPoint presenters and a guiding light to more engaging, more converting presentations of any kind.
+It’s the holy grail for PowerPoint presenters and a guiding light to more engaging, more converting presentations.

 At AhaSlides, we love great presentations.
-We’re here to give you everything you need to know about the 10 20 30 rule and how you can start implementing it in your seminars, webinars and meetings.
+We’re here to give you everything you need to know about the 10 20 30 rule and how to implement it in your seminars, webinars and meetings.

 What is the 10 20 30 Rule?

-Put simply, the 10 20 30 rule of PowerPoint is a collection of 3 golden principles to abide by in your presentations.
+But, the 10-20-30 rule of PowerPoint is a collection of 3 golden principles to abide by in your presentations.

 The 10 Slides

-Guy Kawasaki says that 10 slides ‘is what the mind can handle’.
-Your presentation should get a maximum of 10 points across in 10 slides.
+Guy Kawasaki says ten slides ‘is what the mind can handle’.
+Your presentation should get a maximum of 10 points across 10 slides.

 The natural tendency when presenting is to try and unload as much information as possible on the audience.
-In fact, audiences don’t just absorb information like a collective sponge; they need time and space to process what’s being presented.
+Audiences don’t just absorb information like a collective sponge; they need time and space to process what’s being presented.

 For the pitchers out there looking to make the perfect pitch presentation, Guy Kawasaki already has your 10 slides for you: